CliMA/Oceananigans.jl/docs/src/physics/nonhydrostatic_model.md

 * advection of the background tracer field, ``C``, by the resolved velocity field: ``\boldsymbol{v} \boldsymbol{\cdot} \boldsymbol{\nabla} C``,
 * molecular or turbulent diffusion: ``\boldsymbol{\nabla} \boldsymbol{\cdot} \boldsymbol{q}_c``, and
 * an arbitrary internal source of tracer: ``F_c``.

-The following subsections provide more details on the possible forms that each individual term in the momentum and tracer equations can take in Oceananigans.jl.